The Las Vegas-based museum dedicated to organised crime, The Mob Museum, is adding a speakeasy to its unusual offering.

 The expanded Mob Museum will comprise a working distillery and a speakeasy.
 These will play an active role in documenting how the moonshine business was run during Prohibition.
 “Let’s not forget, this is Las Vegas,” says Ullman.
 “If there’s one thread that runs through everything we do at the Mob Museum, it is the fact we are committed to telling the entire story and doing it as authentically as possible.
 We’re very excited about the distillery and speakeasy, which will be extremely engaging for the guests.
 They will have the opportunity to learn about important periods of history, while having an extremely entertaining, memorable visit.”

-A Large-scale Footpath
+The Mob Museum, A Large-scale Footpath

 “The renovation project is a large-scale footpath,” says Ullman.
 “But we have been operating since February 2012.
 We have been refining the exhibit experience on a smaller scale constantly.”

 This comes in the form of acquiring new objects and new artefacts.
 However it also comes from refining the graphical presentation and the interpretive language used to tell the stories.
 The video and interactive displays are also revitalised.

 “Continuing to refresh the base level experience is key for us.
 It is a factor in our repeat visitation.
 Equally, if not even more impactful, is the dynamic programming that we use to supplement the visitor experience.”